-3) To provide a programme that meets the accreditation requirements of the Joint Board of Moderators (JBM www.jbm.org.uk) for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng(Hons) or an Accredited IEng (Full) BEng/BSc (Hons) undergraduate first degree.
+3) To provide a programme that meets the accreditation requirements of the Institute of Structural Engineers (IStructE) for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng(Hons) or an Accredited IEng (Full) BEng/BSc (Hons) undergraduate first degree.

-4) To provide an entry route into an appropriate professional institution such as the Chartered Institution of Water and Environmental Management (CIWEM www.ciwem.org.uk) and the Royal Institution of Chartered Surveyors (RICS www.rics.org/uk).
+4) To provide an entry route into an appropriate professional institution such as the Royal Institution of Chartered Surveyors (RICS www.rics.org/uk).